sparkfunX/u-blox_ZED-F9P_NEO-D9S_Combo_Breakout/docs/getting_started.md

     </tr>
 </table>

-The Combo Breakout has a single female SMA socket connection for the antenna as the ZED-F9P and NEO-D9S share a single antenna.
-Our TOP-106 antenna has a TNC connection, so you may also want to purchase a SMA to TNC interface cable and/or a SMA female to male extension cable, depending on your needs:
+The Combo Breakout has a single female SMA socket for the antenna connection.
+An on-board splitter (power divider) allows the ZED-F9P and NEO-D9S to share a single antenna.
+You need an antenna which supports both L1 and L2 GNSS, and which also provides broad coverage of the L-Band for the correction signal.
+Our TOP-106 antenna is a good choice.
+It has a TNC connection, so you may also want to purchase a SMA to TNC interface cable and/or a SMA female to male extension cable, depending on your needs:

 <table style="border-style:none">